-Lynnel lives with his father.
-At home, duties include caring for animals, running errands and cleaning.
+In his home, Lynnel helps by caring for animals, running errands and cleaning.
+He lives with his father.
 His father is sometimes employed as a laborer.
 There are 2 children in the family.

 Lynnel lives on the plains of Dungon B, home to approximately 4,400 residents.
 Typical houses are constructed of cement floors, bamboo walls and nipa roofs.
 The primary ethnic groups are Ilonggo and Hiniray-an and the most commonly spoken languages are Hiligaynon and Aklanon.